Xyntopia/taskyon/public/docs/tools.md

 This tool definition specifies the tool's name, description, input parameters, and the code to be executed.

+### Debugging Tools

+You can debug your tool right in the browser!
+For this you need to open the development tools (ctrl-shift-I) in chrome & firefox and most other browsers.

+When you click on "Sources", Taskyon will create a _.js_ file with the name of the tool.
+You will fin the javscript file in the folder: `about:srcdoc -> (no domain) -> <TOOLNAME>.js` You can add breakpoints and follow the execution of the tool in the browser.

 ## Tool Definition

 Tools in Taskyon are defined using a JSON object.
 This object specifies the tool's properties, including its name, description, parameters, and the code to be executed.